valmikGit/Database-Management-Systems/README.md

 ### Learning Database Management and Systems.

 ## Lab 1:
+### Description:
+- This lab is about saving our data in a .txt file for storage purpose, like a very raw database.
+Then we perform file I/O to read from and write to the .txt files.
+- Firstly, we store 20 random integers in a text file and then read them and print them on the terminal.
+- Secondly, we store student details in the form: roll number, name and age in a .txt file.
+Then, we read from this file and print the content read on the terminal.
+- Thus, it is a very basic database which we are trying to create.
 ### How to run the programs:
 - Navigate to the Session 1 folder.
     ```bash